MiguelGarcaoSilva/msig/README.rst

 MSig
 ===========

-Msig is a method designed to evaluate the statistical significance of motifs from multivariate time series data.
+MSig is a method designed to evaluate the statistical significance of motifs from multivariate time series data.

 Highlights
 --------